 In the 1990s President John V. Griffith led a strategic planning process that placed the College on the path to distinction as a national liberal arts institution.
 During Griffith's tenure, the College changed its curriculum, built or expanded several academic buildings including Holloway Theatre (1991) and the Lyon Business and Economics Building (1993) as well as the President's Residence, Bradley Manor (1994) and an upper division residence hall, Young House (1993).
 In 1994, it adopted the name Lyon College to honor a family that had served it for more than a half-century.
 The College's growing regional and national reputation was exemplified by the regular recognition that came to its faculty.
 Since 1989, 14 members of the Lyon faculty have been recognized as Arkansas Professors of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for the Support and Advancement of Education.
-In 1994, the College created the state's only student-run Honor System.
+In 1992, the College created the state's only student-run Honor System.

 Dr. Walter Roettger became president in 1998 and continued the transformation that had begun under his predecessor.
 The curriculum grew to include majors in accounting, business administation and early childhood education.
 The 60,854-square-foot Derby Center for Science and Mathematics was completed in December 2003; the Kelley Baseball Complex in January 2004; and the House Softball Field in 2009.
 In 2001, the College was recognized by U.S. News & World Report as one of America's "Best Liberal Arts Colleges," and in 2007, it moved into the top tier of this listing.
 Dr. Roettger retired June 30, 2009.
+After a nationwide search, Dr. Donald Weatherman, a former Lyon professor of political philosophy, became the 17th president of Lyon College on July 1, 2009.
+In 2010, Lyon launched the Lyon Education and Adventure Program (L.E.A.P.), an outdoor program that takes advantage of the College's location in the Ozark Foothills and its close proximity to rivers, lakes, caves and other natural attractions.
+The program has grown annually, and about 25% of the student body participates.